MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

 ---
-title: Dev Home Environments
+title: Environments in Dev Home
 description: Learn about interacting with your virtual or cloud environments from Dev Home. ms.date: 05/09/2024 ms.topic: overview
 ---

-# Dev Home Environments
+# Environments in Dev Home

 A virtual environment is a self-contained workspace that allows you to maintain separate dependencies and settings for different projects, effectively isolating them from each other.
 The type of virtual environments supported currently include: